rbowsley/lamplighthelp/source/16-5-0_System_Admin_-_Database_operators.markdown

 - [16.5.5 Login Security Policies](/help/index/p/16.5.5).
 - [16.5.6 Password Policies](/help/index/p/16.5.6).

-It is important to keep up-to-date with who your database operators are.
+It is important to keep up to date with who your database operators are.
 If a member of staff leaves your organisation, for example, they will retain access to the system until you either lock their account or delete them as a database operator.

 ##### Tags